• Art magazine

 Immersive viewing options

-Everyone can now break through the restrictions of time and space at their own discretion.
-No matter where you are, you can put yourself in your own experience, and digital media art is a combination of art design concepts and computer technology, which is to be represented by the media.
+Everyone can now break free from the limitations of time and space at their own discretion.
+No matter where you are, you can immerse yourself in your own experience, and digital media art is a combination of art design concepts and computer technology, which is to be represented through the media.

-Digital media can convey a feeling for a dynamic and diverse art landscape.
-If digital multimedia art is combined with virtual reality technology, this can improve the interactive experience between the experienced and digital media.
-Users literally feel the beauty of art in virtual space.
+Digital media can give us a sense of a dynamic and diverse art scene.
+When digital multimedia art is combined with virtual reality technology, it can enhance the interactive experience between the viewer and the digital media.
+Users can literally feel the beauty of the art in virtual space.

-The VR area built with VR technology also enriches the public experience of art view.
-With the help of virtual reality technology, the artist can use his imagination, so that from exciting emotions, past scenes can be derived to get closer to work and better understand the work.
+The VR space, constructed using VR technology, also enriches the public experience of viewing art.
+With the help of virtual reality technology, the artist can utilize their imagination, allowing past scenes to be derived from exciting emotions, enabling a closer connection to the work and a deeper understanding of it.

-There is also a VI IRTUAL reality theater that uses this method.
-It is a completely immersive virtual reality system that completely surrounds the audience with several high-cube screens and shows the same content on each Cube screen, so that the audience completely immerses in the world.
-While you look at these pictures on these screens at the same time, immerse yourself in the virtual world of pictures.
+There is also a virtual reality theater that uses this method.
+It is a fully immersive virtual reality system that completely surrounds the audience with multiple high-cube screens, each displaying the same content simultaneously, so that the audience is completely immersed in the world.
+As you view these images simultaneously on these screens, you are immersed in the virtual world of the images.

-Virtual room concepts and Tilt Brush VR technology for the creation of art
+Virtual space concepts and TILT Brush VR technology for the creation of art

-Virtual reality technology offers artistic flexible creative possibilities compared to traditional paintings.
-With the improvement and progress of virtual reality and improving reality technology, many artists, virtual room concepts and the Tilt Brush VR technology to use software that can be used in virtual space.
+Virtual reality technology offers artists more flexible creative possibilities compared to traditional painting.
+With the improvement and advancement of virtual reality and the advancement of reality technology, many artists have begun virtual space concepts and TILT Brush VR technology , software that can be used in virtual space.

-It combines the traditional art paper pin with the virtual possibilities of 3D computers.
+It combines the traditional art paper pen with the virtual capabilities of 3D computers.
 Tilt Brush is an application that stereoscopic images in a virtual space.

-Tools such as headers, envelopes and handstand devices are used.
-This creates works of art in the virtual space according to an inner idea, with the mobile device of the handheld device of the creator.
+Tools such as headers, covers, and handheld devices are used.
+Artwork is thus created in virtual space according to an inner idea, using the creator's mobile or handheld device.

-This painting created with Tilt Brush VR is also collected by Google's first virtual reality art exhibition in San Francisco worldwide.
-This technology has brought more creations to the animation creation, increased the feelings of characters and scenes creations and created more opportunities for digital creation.
+This painting, created with Tilt Brush VR, is also being collected by Google's world's first virtual reality art exhibition in San Francisco.
+This technology has brought more creativity to animation, enhanced the emotions depicted in characters and scenes, and opened up more possibilities for digital creation.

 VR technology for architects and filmmakers

-Thanks to the XRTISAN , designers can “build” houses in this process directly in the virtual space .
+Through the architectural design XRTISAN "build" houses directly in virtual space

-The designer can change the size and height of the object in the virtual space via the control lever of the handheld device and conveniently add additional material to the object if necessary.
+Using the control lever of the handheld device, the designer can change the size and height of the object in the virtual space and conveniently add additional material to the object if needed.

-The architect or designer only has to act in virtual space and the most authentic effect can be achieved.
-With this technology, more work can be done in a shorter time, which increases not only the efficiency of the design work, but also the quality of the work.
+The architect or designer only needs to work in the virtual space to achieve the most authentic effect.
+This technique allows more work to be completed in less time, increasing not only the efficiency of the design process but also the quality of the work.

-Thanks to an external equipment helmet, the designer can run when building the house, and the effect of the experience is like a walk through the renovated house.
+An external equipment helmet allows the designer to walk alongside the construction of the house, and the effect of the experience is like walking through the renovated house.

-It is only more progressive to print 3D printer
+The only more advanced method is to print 3D printer

-There are also similar programs from Quill in the field of film and television production .
-This is a program that specializes in animation and film creation and is involved in the creation of split-rotary books as well as drawing conceptual drawings and art design for films.
+Quill also offers similar programs for film and television production .
+This program specializes in animation and film creation , assisting with the creation of split screenplays, conceptual drawings, and art design for films.

 Exhibition “Mixed Realities”

-As a first museum exhibition on the topic in the innovation and technology region of Stuttgart, the Stuttgart art museum six exemplary artistic positions, which deal with both analog and digital processes.
+As the first museum exhibition on the topic in the Stuttgart innovation and technology region, the Kunstmuseum Stuttgart six exemplary artistic positions that deal with both analog and digital processes.

-Tim Berresheim, Spiros Hadjidjanos, Daniel Steegmann Mangrané, Mélodie Mousset, Regina Silveira and The Swan Collective deal with elements of the physical, real and virtual world and both connect them in their works.
+Tim Berresheim, Spiros Hadjidjanos, Daniel Steegmann Mangrané, Mélodie Mousset, Regina Silveira and The Swan Collective all deal equally with elements of the physical, real and virtual world and combine both in their works.

-The large special exhibition examined five years ago how the different forms of expression influence, correspond to and expand each other.
+Five years ago, the major special exhibition already explored how the different forms of expression influence, correspond, and expand each other.

-The term "mixed realities" underlines the thesis of the exhibition that digital and analogous, virtual and real worlds do not exist in parallel or mean opposites, but can form a continuum and can complement and/or even enrich each other - in any case in a constant exchange.
+The term “Mixed Realities” underlines the exhibition’s thesis that digital and analog, virtual and real worlds do not exist side by side in parallel or represent opposites, but rather form a continuum and can complement and/or even enrich each other – in any case, in a constant exchange.

-Integration of augmented reality in the creative process of artists
+Integration of augmented reality into the creative process of artists

-The integration of augmented reality in the creative process of artists is another step towards expanding the creative limits.
-Thanks to the possibility of integrating virtual objects into a real environment, completely new design options open up for artists.
+The integration of augmented reality into the creative process of artists is a further step towards expanding creative boundaries.
+The ability to integrate virtual objects into a real environment opens up entirely new design possibilities for artists.

-AR can not only be used as a medium for interaction with virtual objects, but also serve as a tool for creating works of art.
+AR can be used not only as a medium for interacting with virtual objects, but also as a tool for creating works of art.

-For example, 3D models can be projected and changed directly into the real world.
+For example, 3D models can be projected directly into the real world and modified.

-"Present Futures: Virtual and Augmented Reality in ART" - ACUTE ART with the renowned Royal College of Art and the world's leading contemporary artists and offers access to the most modern technologies that enable them to implement their creative vision in NFTs as well as virtual and expanded realities.
+“Present Futures: Virtual and Augmented Reality in Art” – under this title, Acute Art with the renowned Royal College of Art and the world's leading contemporary artists, offering access to state-of-the-art technologies that enable them to realize their creative vision in NFTs as well as virtual and augmented realities.

-The program is managed by John Slyce (Senior Tutor, RCA) and Daniel Birnbaum (artistic director, acute art) and offers an introduction to a fascinating world of new technologies and how virtual and expanded realities change contemporary art and their institutions.
+Led by John Slyce (Senior Tutor, RCA) and Daniel Birnbaum (Artistic Director, Acute Art), the program offers an introduction in London to a fascinating world of new technologies and how virtual and augmented realities are changing contemporary art and its institutions.

-Participants of the course will encounter contributions from leading representatives of some of the most important institutions of London as well as some of the most influential artists, editors and collectors of the present - including Olafur Eliasson , Hans Ulrich Obrist and Brian Donnelly/Kaws .
+Participants in the course will encounter contributions from leading representatives of some of London's most important institutions, as well as some of the most influential contemporary artists, publishers and collectors – including Olafur Eliasson , Hans Ulrich Obrist and Brian Donnelly/KAWS .

 Innovative design through virtual experimentation

-Virtual experimentation enables innovative design and opens up new ways of implementing their creative ideas.
-By using Virtual Reality (VR), you can test and optimize various designs in a digital environment before going to implement it.
+Virtual experimentation enables innovative design and opens up new avenues for artists to realize their creative ideas.
+By using virtual reality (VR), they can test and optimize various designs in a digital environment before moving on to production.

 Virtual experimentation offers the opportunity to simulate materials or try out textures.
-This enables artists to create innovative surface structures or research unconventional material combinations.
+This allows artists to create innovative surface structures or explore unconventional material combinations.

-In addition, VR technologies also enable new formats or dimensionalities.
-For example, with the help of VR, a sculptor can look at a sculpture of different sizes and find out which proportion works best.
+Furthermore, VR technologies also allow for the testing of new formats or dimensions.
+For example, a sculptor can use VR to view a sculpture in different sizes and thus find out which proportion works best.

-Virtual worlds also offer exciting opportunities for experimental design in the field of architecture
+also offer exciting opportunities for experimental design architecture

-Building designs can be visualized in 3D and it is possible to “go” through these rooms before they have been realized - this saves time and costs when planning a project.
+Building designs can be visualized in 3D, and it is possible to “walk” through these spaces even before they are actually built – this saves time and costs when planning a project.

-The integration of augmented reality (AR) also expands the perspective of the virtual experiment: virtual objects can be seamlessly integrated into real scenarios.
-This interactive character gives the user the chance to actively participate in the design for example by moving furniture or changing color schemes - this achieves the most individual result and at the same time enriches the creative process.
+The integration of augmented reality (AR) further expands the perspective of the virtual experiment: Virtual objects can be seamlessly integrated into real-world scenarios.
+This interactive nature gives the user the opportunity to actively participate in the design process, for example by moving furniture or changing color schemes – thereby achieving the most individualized result and simultaneously enriching the creative process.

-The exhibition "Expect the Unexpected - Current Concepts for Photography" by the Bonn Art Museum is devoted to the questions about the new visual worlds of digital change and how current technological developments artistic photography .
+The exhibition “Expect the Unexpected – Current Concepts for Photography” at the Kunstmuseum Bonn is dedicated to the questions of the new visual worlds of digital change and how current technological developments affect artistic photography .

-In addition to the conventional photographic tools, the artists also use new tools based on photography such as photogrammetry , 3D scanning , 3D printing , augmented reality as well as CGI and machine learning .
+In addition to traditional photographic tools, the artists also use new photography-based tools such as photogrammetry , 3D scanning , 3D printing , augmented reality CGI , and machine learning .

-For the exhibition in the Bonn Art Museum, Achim Mohné a 3D printed model of the art museum and a video that shows a virtual model of the museum.
-These scenic models of the art museum are based on a specially developed analog digital process, in which Mohné does not create pictures of the selected location from all sides with virtual "camera roles" in the Google Earth app.
+Achim Mohné produced a 3D-printed model of the museum as well as a video showing a virtual model of the museum.
+These scale models of the art museum are based on a specially developed analog-digital process in which Mohné creates images of the selected location from all sides not in the real space, but with virtual "camera drones" in the Google Earth app.

-With the help of photogrammetry, these screenshots calculate a three-dimensional, virtual architectural model, which is then 3D printed and exhibited.
+Photogrammetry is used to calculate a three-dimensional, virtual architectural model from these screenshots, which is then 3D-printed and exhibited.

-Both the 3D model and the virtual model of the museum shown in the video appear distorted, blurred, the colors are steamed, the shapes are simplified, the deep flatter, glitches and disorders ensure alienation.
+Both the 3D model and the virtual model of the museum shown from all sides in the video appear distorted and blurry; the colors are muted, the shapes simplified, the depths shallower, and glitches and disturbances create a sense of alienation.

-This visual effect leads to an ambivalent relationship between the absorbed location and its picture and thus to the question of the image tools we work every day and how they influence and shape our environment every day.
+This visual effect, due to the recording and rendering technology used by Google, leads to an ambivalent relationship between the recorded location and its image, and thus to the question of which imaging tools we work with daily and how they influence and shape our perception of our surroundings.

-Mohné's work continues outside: On the Museumsplatz, near the art museum, there is a tree that Achim Mohné also photographed from Google Earth data.
+Outside, Mohné's work continues: In the museum square, near the art museum, stands a tree that Achim Mohné also photographed using Google Earth data.

-With the help of augmented reality, a QR code enables visitors to overlay Mohné's "Google Earth-Baum" on their smartphone with the real tree-so the boundaries between reality and virtual image blur both of them.
+Using augmented reality, a QR code allows visitors to overlay Mohné's "Google Earth tree" on their smartphone with the real tree – blurring the lines between reality and virtual image and merging the two.

 Sources, references and further information:

-• Lydia Lehmann , University of Applied Sciences, University of Stuttgart: Like on Stage: “Re/Producing Realities” is Investigating How Digital Media Create Realities; https://idw-online.de/de/news819833
+• Lydia Lehmann , University Communications Department, University of Stuttgart: Like on stage: “Re/producing Realities” is investigating how digital media create realities; https://idw-online.de/de/news819833

 Joachim Rodriguez y Romero